 The Board, in its advisory capacity, and the Company's management regularly review the Company's strategic plan, which includes, among other things, the various business, clinical, developmental, financial, and other market risks confronting, and opportunities available to, the Company at any given time.
 Specifically, pursuant to the Company's Corporate Governance Guidelines and Board Rules, the Board is charged with assessing major risks facing the Company and reviewing options to mitigate such risks.
 The Board performs this oversight role by using several different levels of review.
-In connection with its reviews of the operations and corporate functions.
+In connection with its reviews of the operations and corporate functions of the Company, the Board addresses the primary risks associated with those operations and corporate functions.
 In addition, the Board reviews the risks associated with the Company's business strategies periodically throughout the year as part of its consideration of undertaking any such business strategies.

-The Board has delegated certain risk oversight responsibilities to its committees (the "Committees").
-Each of our Board's Committees also oversees the management of the Company's risk that falls within each Committee's areas of responsibility.
-In performing this function, each Committee has full access to management, as well as the ability to engage advisors.
-For example, the Audit Committee is required to regularly review and discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.
+The Board has delegated certain risk oversight responsibilities to its committees.
+Each of our Board's committees also oversees the management of the Company's risk that falls within each committee's areas of responsibility.
+In performing this function, each committee has full access to management, as well as the ability to engage advisors.
+For example, the Audit Committee is required to regularly review and discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control for such exposures.
+In addition, the Audit Committee is responsible for the oversight of risks from cybersecurity threats and receives regular updates from senior management, including leaders from our information technology, legal and compliance teams regarding matters of cybersecurity.

 The Nominating and Corporate Governance Committee is required to regularly review the corporate governance principles of the Company and recommend to the Board any proposed changes it may deem appropriate.
 The Compensation Committee considers risks related to the attraction and retention of professional talent and the implementation and administration of compensation and benefit plans affecting the Company's employees.
-All Committees are required, pursuant to their respective charters, to report regularly to the Board.
+The Research & Development Committee is charged with reviewing the Company's research and development strategy as well as its technology and patent strategies and related risks.
+All committees are required, pursuant to their respective charters, to report regularly to the Board.
 The activities of the Audit, Compensation, Nominating and Corporate Governance and Research & Development Committees are more fully described below.